wyfo/apischema/README.md

 ## Why another library
 Because i'm not satisfied with existing ones.
 I would like to:
-- stay closest as possible to the standard library (dataclasses, typing, etc.), and as a consequency to have no need of plugin for editor/linter/etc.
+- stay closest as possible to the standard library (dataclasses, typing, etc.) to be the most accessible possible and as a consequency no need of plugin for editor/linter/etc.
-- be able to tune the library and use my own types (or foreign libraries ones), instead of having to do a PR for handling of `bson.ObjectId` or use inheritance
+- be able to tune the library and use my own types (or foreign libraries ones), instead of subclassing or having to do a PR for handling of `bson.ObjectId`
 - have the least possible dynamic thing (like using string for attribute name)

-And I simply want to enjoy myself coding this stuff.
+And I simply want to enjoy myself coding this stuff (and trying to make it smaller and faster than its alternatives).

 ## Getting Started